Music of Bridgerton

-The music for the historical fiction-romance streaming television series Bridgerton, on the novel series of the same name by Julia Quinn, features an orchestral and classical score composed and produced by Kris Bowers and orchestral covers of contemporary popular music, performed by Vitamin String Quartet, Dunno and Bowers himself.
-Both the soundtrack and covers were released in the course of the series' premiere, with the first season's album being distributed by Lakeshore Records and the second season, by Capitol Records.
-The music received critical acclaim.
+The music for the historical fiction-romance streaming television series Bridgerton, based on the novel series of the same name by Julia Quinn, features an orchestral and classical score composed and produced by Kris Bowers and orchestral covers of contemporary popular music, performed by Vitamin String Quartet, Duomo, and Bowers himself.
+Both the soundtrack and covers were released in the course of the series' premiere, with the first season's album being distributed by Lakeshore Records and the subsequent albums distributed by Capitol Records.
+The music has received critical acclaim and award nominations, and the albums have debuted high on several Billboard charts.